wp-plugins/cite/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added support for author name
+* Updated default cite text
+* Added reference samples
+Thank you to @jackdougherty for contributing these improvements

 = 1.2 =
 * Wrapped function displayTodaysDate in an if statement to avoid calling the function if it is already active